Stationary broken parity states in active matter models: When do steady asymmetric states exist?

-We now propose a general form of a family of multi-component models that allows for resting asymmetric states even when it is nonvariational, i.e.~when the system is active.
-These multi-component models typically have a ``dead limit'', i.e.~a limiting case exists in which the system is variational.
+We now propose a general form of a family of multicomponent models that allows for resting asymmetric states even when \Resub{the model} is nonvariational, i.e., when the system is active.
+These multicomponent models typically have a ``dead limit'', i.e., a limiting case exists in which the system is variational.
 We show that within the proposed model family any resting asymmetric state that exists at a specific parameter value is part of a whole branch of such states.
 In particular, any steady asymmetric state that exists in the variational limit continues to do so as a resting state in the nonvariational case, at least over a finite parameter range.

 We assume a general $M$-component order parameter field $\vecg u=\left\{ u_i\right\}$ that consists of $M_1$ nonconserved components $n_i$ and $M_2$ conserved components $c_i$.
 We assume that the dynamics of the $i$-th component can be written as